|Year:||16th at MIT|

 |Previous College:||Vermont '85|

-After 13 seasons as the head coach, Andy Barlow has elevated the MIT baseball program to one of the best in the NEWMAC and the New England region.
-In 2016 he led the Engineers to their second ECAC championship and their 12th winning season in his 13 years at the helm.
-Barlow has seen his MIT teams reach 20 wins nine times, including a school record 29 victories in 2015.
-A four-time NEWMAC Coach of the Year, his 2015 team reached the regional finals at the NCAA Tournament.
+After 15 seasons as the head coach, Andy Barlow has elevated the MIT baseball program to one of the best in the NEWMAC and the New England region.
+In 2018, the Engineers posted their 14th winning season in his 15 years at the helm as the team posted an 11-6 NEWMAC record and an 11-4 mark at home.
+The team advanced to the NEWMAC Championship series in 2017 and captured the 2016 ECAC Championship while Barlow's teams have reached the 20-win mark 10 times.
+A four-time NEWMAC Coach of the Year, Barlow's 2015 squad set a single-season program record for wins with 29 while reaching the regional finals of the NCAA Tournament.

 With over 20 years of dugout experience, Barlow made the move to Cambridge from Poughkeepsie, N.Y., where he served for nine seasons as Vassar College’s Head Baseball Coach.
 During his time with the Brewers, Barlow saw the program improve every season, culminating in a school record 19-win season in 2002.